tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/日志采集/LogListener 采集/采集文本日志/配置时间格式_intl_en.md

 - Default method: use LogListener collection time as the time attribute.
 - Custom method: use a time field in the log content as the time attribute.
 In this method, you need to configure a time parsing format.

 >?
-The time precision of LogListener collection is "second".
-Therefore, the time parsing format needs to be accurate to seconds.
+The time precision of LogListener collection is millisecond.
+Therefore, the time parsing format needs to be accurate to milliseconds.
+If the time specified in the required format is less than 1 millisecond, 0 is automatically filled in.
 >

 ## About Parsing Formats